 Komax has improved upon the traditional static mixers with a more efficient model that is based on advancing technology.
 They have created the Triple Action Static Mixer with its three-step design.
 There are three distinctive types of mixing from two-by-two divisions, cross-current mixing, and counter-rotating vortices, and back-mixing.

 Komax can customize the design based on diameter, metals, ports, connections, and neck flanges to fit any industrial production line.
-If you have specific needs, give their engineers, a call to create a solution for your facility.
-They have over 100,00 installations worldwide, helping plants get quality products that are accurate and efficient.
+If you have specific needs, give our engineers, a call to create a solution for your facility.
+We have over 100,00 installations worldwide, helping plants get quality products that are accurate and efficient.
+Get your quote today!